Home breadcrumb back arrow Back to All Blog

 The National Association of State Procurement Officials has been tracking this.
 In their 2025 priorities survey, state Chief Procurement Officers ranked “Modernizing the Procurement Process” as the #1 priority for the second consecutive year.

 The specific focus: automating processes including “digitizing solicitations, bids, contracts, and record-keeping.”
-That priority jumped from fifth place in 2023 to first in 2024 and has stayed there.
+That priority jumped from fifth place in 2023 to first in the negotiated amount and has stayed there.

 The procurement offices know.
 They just haven’t had a tool that fits.